Machine-Learning-for-PIs/02c_exercises_PCA/README.md

 # Dimensionality Reduction Exercise

 In this exercise, we will take a closer look at the mechanics of Principal Component Analysis (PCA).
 We will explore how PCA can reduce the complexity of our data and understand the practical benefits of this dimensionality reduction technique.
 Our first goal is to project our high-dimensional data onto a more compact feature space.
 We will then visualize how, even with this reduced set of features, we can retain the most information.
 This insight will serve as a basis for preprocessing the data that was used in our previous Support Vector Classification (SVC) exercise.
-We will observe the impact of this dimensionality reduction on our subsequent SVC training.
+We will observe the impact of this dimensionality reduction on our subsequent SVM training.

 ### Task 1: Principal Component Analysis